 1.4.
-Signing Contracts in the Name of the University and Filing with the State Auditor
+Signing Contracts in the Name of WVURC

 - 1.4.1.
-West Virginia University's formal legal name must appear on all contracts and POs of the University.1 One of the following names must be used: - a.
-"West Virginia University Board of Governors on behalf of West Virginia University;" - b.
-"West Virginia University Board of Governors on behalf of West Virginia University Institute of Technology;" or - c.
-"West Virginia University Board of Governors on behalf of WVU Potomac State College." - 1.4.2.
-Contracts and POs entered on behalf of the University pursuant to West Virginia Code § 18B-5-4 through § 18B-5-7 shall be signed by the University's CPO, or designee, or by another person employed by the University who is lawfully authorized to sign contracts for the acquisition of goods or services.
-For avoidance of doubt, all agreements for the purchase or acquisition of goods or services shall be signed by a Procurement Official, unless otherwise approved by the General Counsel's Office.
-See https://generalcounsel.wvu.edu/delegations-of-signature-authority. - 1.4.3.
-All contracts related to the purchase of goods or services shall be filed with the West Virginia State Auditor.
+The formal legal name "West Virginia University Research Corporation" must appear on all contracts and POs of WVURC. - 1.4.2.
+Contracts and POs entered on behalf WVURC related to the purchase or acquisition of goods and/or services shall be signed by the WVU's CPO, or designee, or by a person employed by WVURC who is lawfully authorized to sign contracts for the acquisition of goods or services.
+For avoidance of doubt, all agreements for the purchase or acquisition of goods or services shall be signed by a WVU Procurement Official, unless otherwise approved by the General Counsel's Office.
+See:

+https://generalcounsel.wvu.edu/delegations-of-signature-authority.

 1.5.
-Ethics in Public Purchasing
+Ethics in Purchasing

 - 1.5.1.
-The West Virginia Governmental Ethics Act ("Ethics Act"), Chapter 6B of the West Virginia Code, is applicable to all purchasing and receiving activities performed under the jurisdiction of the Board of Governors.
-In addition to the Ethics Act, all University employees must comply with BOG BOG Governance Rule 1.4 Ethics, Conflicts of Interest, and Outside Consulting Arrangements. - 1.5.2.
-Any person who is not authorized to approve a purchase or Contract, or who does so in a manner that is in violation of state law, may be held personally liable for the cost of such acquisition.
-Purchases or contracts violating state law shall be void and of no effect. - 1.5.3.
-Except as may be authorized by the provisions of Chapter 6B of the West Virginia Code, the Board of Governors and any employee of the Board of Governors, including the CPO and Procurement Officials (1) shall not be financially interested, or have any beneficial personal interest, directly or indirectly, in the purchase of any equipment, materials, supplies, services, or printing, nor in any firm, partnership, corporation or association furnishing such purchases; and (2) shall not accept or receive directly or indirectly, from any person, firm or corporation, known by the Board of Governors or such employee to be interested in any solicitation, contract or purchase, by rebate, gift or otherwise, any money or other item or service of value whatsoever or any promise, obligation or contract for future reward or compensation.
-The provisions of West Virginia Code § 5A-3-28 through 31 shall apply.
+Any person who is not authorized to approve a purchase or Contract, or who does so in a manner that is in violation of applicable law, may be held personally liable for the cost of such acquisition. - 1.5.2.
+WVURC's Board of Directors, Officers, employees, and WVU's CPO and Procurement Officials (1) shall not be financially interested, or have any beneficial personal interest, directly or indirectly, in the purchase of any equipment, materials, supplies, services, or printing, nor in any firm, partnership, corporation or association furnishing such purchases; and (2) shall not accept or receive directly or indirectly, from any person, firm or corporation, known by WVURC and its Board of Directors, Officers, employees, and WVU's CPO and Procurement Officials to be interested in any solicitation, contract or purchase, by rebate, gift or otherwise, any money or other item or service of value whatsoever or any promise, obligation or contract for future reward or compensation. - 1.5.3.
+Bribery and corruption are not only against WVURC's values, but such practices are also illegal and can expose the WVURC and employees to fines and penalties.
+Bribery is never permitted.
+WVURC and its employees, including WVU's Procurement Officials, are prohibited from seeking to influence others, either directly or indirectly, by offering or receiving bribes or kickbacks.
+WVURC employees are expected to decline any opportunity which would place their ethical principles and reputation at risk.
+Violation of this policy may result in disciplinary action against the offending employee, up to and including termination.

-1 WVU's financial systems utilize the contracting party names in this Section without "West Virginia University Board of Governors on behalf of" and is formatted as "West Virginia University and its Affiliated Entities," which has been deemed sufficient by the University for the issuance of Purchase Orders (POs) derived from such financial systems.
+WVURC's financial systems utilize the contracting party name as "West Virginia University and its Affiliated Companies," which has been deemed sufficient by WVU and WVURC for the issuance of Purchase Orders (POs) derived from such financial systems.